 Who’s in the cast of the Suicide Squad sequel?

-Margot Robbie and Jai Courtenay are set to reprise their roles as Harley Quinn and Captain Boomerang respectively, with Octavia Spencer rumoured to also be returning as government boss Amanda Waller alongside Joel Kinnaman as army man Rick Flag.
+Margot Robbie and Jai Courtenay are set to reprise their roles as Harley Quinn and Captain Boomerang respectively, with Viola Davis set to return as government boss Amanda Waller alongside Joel Kinnaman as army man Rick Flag.

 New additions to the team include David Dastmalchian as Polka-Dot Man, Daniela Melchior as Ratcatcher, and British actor Idris Elba, who was apparently mooted to take over Will Smith’s role as sharpshooter Deadshot but will now play a new character to allow Smith to return in the future.

-As for Jared Leto, it’s as yet unclear whether his Joker will return for the sequel – Warner Bros. is already reported to have put the breaks on his standalone film (with Joaquin Phoenix’s creepy biopic due for release on 4th October 2019).
+As for Jared Leto, his Joker won’t return for the sequel – Warner Bros. is already reported to have put the breaks on his standalone film (with Joaquin Phoenix’s creepy take due for release on 4th October 2019).
 Leto has said he’s still keen to play the character but he’s not expected to play a part in Gunn’s version.

 Rewriting an earlier draft of the script and later signing on to direct, Gunn is now the creative force behind the film, though his involvement has become a little bit more complicated since Marvel and Disney eventually relented and hired him back to work on Guardians 3.
 Apparently, Gunn will finish his work on the Suicide Squad sequel before filming starts for the Guardians movie.